Relaxation time approximation revisited and non-analytical structure in retarded correlators: Pole or cut --- the non-analytical structures in retarded correlators

 where we use $\gamma$ to denote the continuously distributed eigenvalues, and the weight function $\rho(\gamma)$ is nonzero in the integration range.
 This expression can be derived from the Fourier transform of the linearized Boltzmann equation Eq.(\ref{boltz}) in the limit of vanishing $k$ \cite{Moore:2018mma,Perna:2021osw}.
 This expression clearly exhibits discontinuity as we shift from $\omega = -i\gamma + \epsilon$ to $\omega = -i\gamma - \epsilon$, indicating the presence of a branch-cut line extending from $-i\nu_{max}$ to $0$.

 In the limit of vanishing mass and nonzero $k$, extracting the non-analytical structure becomes unmanageable.
-If $\cos\theta$, regarded as an operator in momentum-space functions, commute with $\mathcal{L}_0$, we can replace $\omega$ by $\omega-k\cos\theta$, where $\theta$ is the angle between spatial components of $p$ and $k$.
+We first assume that $\cos\theta$, regarded as an operator in momentum-space functions, commute with $\mathcal{L}_0$, then we can replace $\omega$ by $\omega-k\cos\theta$, where $\theta$ is the angle between spatial components of $p$ and $k$.
 Then we can cast $G_R(\omega)$ into

 where the integration over $\cos\theta$ must be performed in the momentum integral.
 The resulting expression is

 This results in the branch-cut structure